Female infanticide: Solutions and programs

 Non-Government Developmental Organizations (NGDOs) have gender awareness policies designed to prevent female discrimination all over the world.
 These NGDOs approach corporations in an attempt to educate those in the workforce on the pressing challenges women in society face.
 Other than increasing education regarding this issue, another noteworthy solution to female infanticide involves targeting the dowry system.
 Many societies oppose female children because of the heavy cost of dowry they would have to incur for a female.
 By reducing the financial burden on families, the eradication of the dowry system could therefore potentially reduce the apparent preference of male children as well as female infanticide rates.

 Another way of decreasing female infanticide rates is by providing families with incentives to give birth to females.
 India's Girl Child Protection Scheme is one such scheme that encourages female births by providing families with financial support if they give birth to female children and additional support to those families whose children receive an education.
 This improves female literacy rates and increases female participation in the workforce, reducing female foeticide rates in underdeveloped countries.

 Implementing gender education within schools and the workplace will add to gender neutrality within society, increasing the value of women.
 Sympathizing with women's suffrage in countries limiting women's rights will add to the battle in which women fight for freedoms in their home state.
 Building upon gender equality in education and teaching women strategies to cope with their situations will help them grow confidence and want to spread their knowledge and passions with their female children.
 The issue with female infanticide is that women devalue their own gender.
 When mothers give away their female children, it only adds to the lesser image of women.
 Having women respect themselves and their own children for who they are will increase the population, and it will increase the value of women.
 It may take a long time to implement these changes in society, but societal revision is a slow process.
 Education, value in life, and passion for gender are all aspects of decreasing female infanticide.
-Having locations to rid of a female child, such as "The Girl Child Protection Scheme", appears as a step toward change.
+Having locations to help a female child, such as "The Girl Child Protection Scheme", appears as a step toward change.
 This program only adds to the availability and opportunity for female infanticide.
 Instrumentalizing gender education and value of life will greatly inspire change in societies that participate in such process of termination.